 Halcyon Floats is a place to relax, unwind, and disconnect from everything while you float on your back in 10-inches of pitch black body temperature water.

 The water temperature is body temperature level, so after a while, you forget you're floating in it at all.
-And because it's pitch-black, and you're in a sound proofed space tube that's filled with water on the bottom, you aren't really using your physical senses while you're there.
+And because it's pitch-black, and you're in a soundproof space tube that's filled with water on the bottom, you aren't really using your physical senses while you're there.

-The physical senses are depressed in a float experience.
+The physical senses are calmed in a float experience.

 The Halcyon Staff make this very clear by providing recommendations for how you can get into a meditative (vision - ready) state during your own float.